GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     1. [Compare Results of RAG responses using Vector search, Reranker or GraphRAG](#compare-results-of-rag-responses-using-vector-search-reranker-or-graphrag)

 # Part 0 - Log into Azure
-Login to Azure Portal with the following credentials.
+Open Edge in the lab environment and login to Azure Portal with the following credentials.

 1. Go to [Azure portal](https://portal.azure.com/) `https://portal.azure.com/`
     - Username: +++@lab.CloudPortalCredential(User1).Username+++